uabrc/uabrc.github.io/docs/workflow_solutions/getting_containers.md

 ![!Containers docker image.](./images/containers_docker_image.png)

-#### Tag alpine to push in Gitlab registry
+#### Tag alpine to push in UAB GitLab registry

-We need to have the GitLab registry name to push.
+We need to have the UAB GitLab registry name to push.
 It will show the default command on the container registry page.
 Copy these commands for future reference.
 The tag is `test` here.

 ```bash
 $sudo docker tag alpine:latest gitlab.rc.uab.edu:4567/rc-data-science/build-and-push-container/alpinegitlab:test